iorodeo/potentiostat/software/python/potentiostat/docs/examples.rst

 flexibility to the user and enables the creation of custom voltammetric test without any firmware programming.

-Example 1: Linear Plus Sinewave
+Example 1: linear plus sinewave
 ================================

 This example demonstrates how to use manual/direct control to create an output voltage